jdb/jdb.github.com/concurrent.rst

 flexible backends, or can safely distribute objects on a network enabling remote procedure calls.

-Twisted is written in Python and C and is fast partly because, as we will see, the data is processed as soon as it is available no matter how many connections are open.
-Twisted is used in production in the datacenters of the Canonical or Fluendo corporations, for example, but also as the IO engine of the Zope Toolkit or embedded by smaller applications to act as the HTTP layer of the desktop edition of the Moinmoin wiki.
+Twisted is written in Python and is fast partly because, as we will see, the data is processed as soon as it is available no matter how many connections are open.
+Twisted is used in production in the datacenters of the Canonical or Fluendo corporations, for example, but also as the IO engine of the Zope Toolkit or as an embedded webserver by smaller applications such as the desktop edition of the Moinmoin wiki.

-Twisted presents two difficulties: it requires to think the application aound the core concepts detailed below.
+There are hard sells though: Twisted requires to design the application around the core concepts of the framework.
 Incremental project migration to Twisted is not straightforward.
 Second point, Twisted does not make a seamless use of multicore, the application must be designed to use multiple processes (Twisted offer helpers functions though).

-This article introduces the problem of network concurrency over sequential programming, then compares Twisted's model to the classical thread+socket model, to point out that the classical model is less efficient ofr a high number of connections.
+This article introduces the problem of network concurrency, and compare Twisted model to the sequential programming, then to the classical thread+socket model.
 Follows an overview of the main objects of the framework, namely the *reactor* which supervises the simultaneous network connections, the *protocols* and the *deferreds*.
 Finally, to get a feel of Twisted code, two web client scripts are compared: one sequential and one concurrent.
-Then, as we explain new Twisted key concepts, the concurrent script is improved.
+Then, as new Twisted key concepts are explained, the concurrent script is improved.

 This article is available in pdf_.